 • Hampton Inn Fort Lauderdale/Downtown: Budget-friendly with free breakfast, near Las Olas

-• Fort Lauderdale Beach: Wide, clean beaches with beachfront promenade perfect for morning walks
+• Fort Lauderdale Beach: Wide, clean beaches with beachfront promenade ideal for morning walks

 • Las Olas Boulevard: Dining, shopping, galleries — the heart of Fort Lauderdale culture